clojure/data.finger-tree/README.md

 ## use/require

-Regardless of how you fetch the dependency, to you a finger-tree function in your project you'll need to add something like this to your `ns` declaration:
+Regardless of how you fetch the dependency, to use a finger-tree function in your project you'll need to add something like this to your `ns` declaration: